-On these lengths of coast we propose to recommend that the trail is able to roll back without further reference to the Secretary of State, once the initial route has been approved.
-There is more detail about these roll back arrangements in part 8 of the Overview and in the relevant chapters of the proposals.
+The soft cliffs along the open, rural coast described in chapters 1 to 3 of the proposals are largely undefended and subject to varying rates of change.
+Here we propose to recommend that the trail is able to roll back so that it can be repositioned without further reference to the Secretary of State, once the initial route has been approved.
+There is more detail about these roll-back arrangements in part 9 of the Overview and in the relevant chapters of the proposals.